 - Cravings: When dieting, you will be eating a lot fewer calories than you are used to.
 The modern Western diet is normally very high in carbs.
 Your body has become accustomed to the high carbs so suddenly cutting those high doses out of your diet takes time for your body to adjust to the change.
 The low carb hCG diet might cause dizziness as your body craves the carb high that it has always used to function.
 Ordinarily, the cravings will abate after the first week.

 - Headaches: The most common hCG diet side effect is a headache.
-If you start to suffer from a headache while on the hCG diet you can take over-the-counter pain medication to relieve the discomfort.
+If you start to suffer from a headache while taking hCG diet pills you can take over-the-counter pain medication to relieve the discomfort.
 Drinking a lot of water also helps alleviate problems.
 Ideally, you should consume up to two quarts of water per day.
 If your headache persists or lasts longer than ten days, you should seek medical advice because a headache might have nothing to do with the hCG diet and have some other underlying cause.

 - Dizziness: During the first week of the diet, it is not uncommon for you to experience dizziness in varying degrees.
 Usually, the dizziness is very mild and goes away after the first week.
 It might be the most prominent during the mid-afternoon hours when your body tends to crave a carb high.
 The dizziness should always be mild, and you should never fall or pass out.
 If the dizziness is intense, then you should contact your medical care provider to discuss possible causes of vertigo.
 In many cases, it might have nothing to do with the diet and have some other undiagnosed reason.